Southern Iced Sweet Tea

 Ingredients needed to make sweet tea -- sugar, tea bags, water.

-• Water I’ve seen some recommendations for using “filtered” water.
-I’ve been making tea for decades and I use plain tap water.
+• Water – I’ve seen some recommendations for using “filtered” water.
+I’ve been making tea for more than 60 years, and I use plain tap water.

 Tea being poured from a pitcher into a glass with ice.